mcfitzgerald/owlready2-mirror/README.rst

 * Bugfixes:
   * Fix OPTIONAL blocks in SPARQL queries that share variable outside the OPTIONAL block
   * Fix prop1[prop2 in OPTIONAL blocks in SPARQL queries
+  * Fix individuals belonging to several classes when one of these classes has a OneOf construct including that individual

 Links